bluescarni/mppp/doc/sphinx/real128.rst

 .. note::

-   The functionality described in this page is available only if mp++ was configured with the ``MPPP_WITH_QUADMATH`` option enabled (see the :ref:`installation instructions <installation>`).
+   The functionality described in this section is available only if mp++ was configured with the ``MPPP_WITH_QUADMATH`` option enabled (see the :ref:`installation instructions <installation>`).

 .. versionadded:: 0.5